Rajalakshmanan14/SVM/README.md

 # Svm
-Created Own SVM model by training with iris dataset
+Created Own SVM model by trained with iris dataset